 We are passing through on our route to New Zealand at the end of this week.
 We’ve come to host this TOPMAN event in Sydney to meet and greet press and bloggers.
 We are here to talk about our ranges and collections, it is a way for us to communicate our love for our clothes to the Australian audience.
 We are here to learn more about the different cities and their characteristics.

-How long have you worked for TOPMAN and what was your journey before you got this fabulous job?
+How long have you worked for TOPMAN, and what was your journey before you got this fabulous job?

 Tell us about the design process.

 “Heritage” was one of the biggest trends last season.
 It is a very British tweedy look: jackets and brogue shoes.
-It is now gone, and its much more about sports luxe, and classic tailoring, the merge of the two very distinct areas of menswear.
+It is now gone, and it’s much more about sports luxe and classic tailoring, the merge of the two very distinct areas of menswear.
 Fabrications and cuts that come from the sportswear, mixed with classic tailoring.
 It is like this whole new language of menswear.

 What future plans do you have for TOPMAN?

-We have got plans to expand here, in USA, and in Europe.
+We have got plans to expand here, in the USA, and in Europe.
 We have just opened our first store in Amsterdam.
 And there will be more expansion.

 There are so many mediums and platforms to be excited about fashion.
 Men never talked about fashion the way they do now.